matteobolner/vcftk/README.md

-# vcforge
+# vcftk
-vcforge is a python library for working with VCF files.
+vcftk is a python library for working with VCF files.

 It provides a variety of tools and methods for importing, exploring, manipulating and analyzing Variant Call Format (VCF) data.

 VCF parsing is handled by the cyvcf2 library (https://github.com/brentp/cyvcf2), which is based on the htslib library (https://github.com/samtools/htslib) written in C, resulting in very fast parsing.

-vcforge utilizes pandas for producing tables and statistics.
+vcftk utilizes pandas for producing tables and statistics.

 The library is designed for explorative analyses, by linking the information about the samples with the variant data.